London Buses route 332

-London Buses route 332 is a Transport for London contracted bus route in London, England.
-Running between Brent Park and Paddington station, it is operated by Metroline.
+London Buses route 332 was a Transport for London contracted bus route in London, England.
+It ran between Brent Park and Paddington station, and was operated by Metroline.

 History

 Route 332 commenced operating on 13 October 2007 replacing route 316 between Neasden and Cricklewood garage, then continuing to Paddington station, running parallel with route 316 to Kilburn High Road, and then via route 16 to Edgware Road station.

 Upon being retendered, the route was retained by Metroline with a new contract to commence on 11 October 2014.

-In November 2022, it was announced that the route would be withdrawn and replaced with a rerouted route 16.
+In November 2022, it was announced that the route would be withdrawn and replaced with a rerouted route 16 following a consultation.
+This change was implemented on 29 April 2023.

-Current route
+Former route

+Route 332 operated via these primary locations: